 Your hitch is on and your trailer is prepped and raised!
 It’s time to connect the two.
 My wife normally helps me with this process by acting as a spotter.
 I have done it on my own, but it typically takes longer.
 I use the backup camera on my truck to slowly back into position.
 Try to back up as squarely with respect to the trailer as you can.
 Being at an angle can make hitching a bit more difficult.

-Attaching the Sway Bars
+Attach the Sway Bars

 All but the smallest trailers should have a hitch with sway control bars and/or weight distribution bars.
 These create tension in the connection between the trailer and the tow vehicle to help even the weight across the two.
 They also provide some resistance to keep the trailer from swaying side to side in the wind while you tow.
-Both features make it much safer to tow.
+Both features make it much safer to haul.

 My sway bars attach to the trailer via chains that are ratcheted into place.
-When I had the hitch installed, the dealer determined the correct links I needed to attach before locking them into place.
+When I had the hitch installed, the dealer determined the correct amount of links I needed to attach before locking them into place.
 So that I never forget which ones to do, or count incorrectly, I’ve wrapped neon yellow tape around those links.
 I attach my sway bars before I completely lower my trailer onto the hitch.
 The lower you take it, the harder it is to get the sway bars ratcheted into place.